TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - So the extension types available to you:
   a) Your Py script simply contains an extn Class that you have defined and set the variable moneydance_extension = ExtensionClass()
      You run this script from 'Developer Console' and then you will be asked if you want to install this extn.
 This lives until MD restart.
-     >> I don't personally see this type of extension as being of any 'real' use other than prototyping and playing etc <<
   b) Script 'method': You create an .mxt bundle that contains script_info.dict with the key: "type" = "menu".
 When you install this then
      at MD launch a PyII is created and this is registered as an Extension and each "menu" item appears on the extensions menu (normally one only)
      When you select this menu item, MD basically just runs your Py script.
 So it's a quick and easy way to allow a user to run your